ropensci/tsbox/README.md

 The `ts_` function is a constructor function for tsbox time series functions.
 Use it to wrap any function that works with time series.
-The default is set to R base `"ts"` class, so wrapping base functions for `ts` time series is as simple as:
+The default is set to R base `"ts"` class, so wrapping functions for `"ts"` time series (or vectors or matrices) is as simple as:

 ```r
 ts_(diff)(AirPassengers)